warchamer12/UHC-Plugins/README.md

 UHC-Plugins
-<br>Plugins is an infinite version that will no longer be developed!
+<br>Plugins is an infinite version that will no longer be developed!<br>
+You can easily develop and share the project.